Translated by elcreto

 Source: The web3 Playbook: Using token incentives to bootstrap new networks

-In Web2, the network effect the first-mover builds in the early stage of market formation is a near-invincible moat.
+In Web2, the network effect that the first-mover builds in the early stage of market formation is a near-invincible moat.
 It has allowed most social networking services and e-commerce platforms to fend off the threat of competitors and sustain long-term growth.
 The only way to navigate the challenge of bootstrapping in the early days of a service launch has traditionally been a heroic entrepreneur who pours in massive sales and marketing dollars.

-Some claim that such strategy isn’t in any sense contributing to the NFT industry and that they get a déjà vu between Blur’s strategy and FTX’s early business model.
+Some argue that such strategy isn’t in any sense contributing to the NFT industry and that they get a déjà vu between Blur’s strategy and FTX’s early business model.
 The jury is out on whether their strategy will work in the long run, but it certainly is a spot-on example of using airdrops as an aggressive scaling strategy in the early days of a service launch.

 1-2.
 Benefit 2: Gradual Decentralization Through Distribution of Governance Authority